ShawnSVaddi/osteporosis-detection-model/README.md

+# OsteoDetect — Early Osteoporosis Detection

-Business Understanding
+## Business Understanding
-Credit card issuers face significant financial risk from customer payment defaults.
-Predicting which customers are likely to default enables better risk management, targeted interventions, and reduced losses.
-This project leverages machine learning to analyze customer demographics and payment history, aiming to improve default prediction and support data-driven credit decisions.
+Osteoporosis is a chronic bone disease that weakens bone density and increases fracture risk.
+Early detection is crucial for prevention and timely intervention, yet manual diagnosis from X-rays can be subjective and error-prone.
+**OsteoDetect** uses deep learning and ensemble modeling to detect early-onset osteoporosis directly from medical X-ray images, supporting clinicians in faster and more reliable diagnosis.

-This project applies data science and machine learning techniques to predict whether a customer will default on their credit card payment next month.
-The dataset is sourced from a real-world credit dataset and includes demographic, billing, and payment information.
+This project applies data science and computer vision techniques to classify X-rays as **Healthy** or **Osteoporotic**.
+The dataset consists of medical radiographs preprocessed and augmented for robust model training.

-Features
+## Features
-Exploratory Data Analysis (EDA) and visualization Feature selection using correlation and RFE
-Handling imbalanced data with undersampling
-Model training using Random Forest with custom thresholds Performance evaluation using precision, recall, F1 score, and confusion matrix Feature importance ranking and retraining with top features Technologies Used
-Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn) Imbalanced-learn
+- Image preprocessing and normalization for model input consistency
+- Data augmentation using OpenCV (flips, rotations, reflections)
+- Transfer learning using **ResNet50** and **InceptionResNetV2** backbones
+- Custom **CNN** model for baseline performance comparison
+- **Stacked Ensemble Learning** combining predictions from all base models
+- Meta-model (**Linear Regression**) for final osteoporosis prediction
+- Evaluation using **accuracy**, **precision**, **recall**, **F1 score**, and **confusion matrix** visualization

+## Technologies Used
+- **Python** (NumPy, Pandas, OpenCV, Matplotlib, Seaborn)
+- **TensorFlow / Keras**
+- **Scikit-learn** (Linear Regression, model evaluation)
+- **Google Colab / Jupyter Notebook**

-Jupyter/Colab (originally written in notebook format) Results Summary
+## Results Summary
-Accuracy: 0.7983
-Precision: 0.5543
-Recall: 0.4006
-F1 Score: 0.8108
+- **Accuracy:** —
+- **Precision:** —
+- **Recall:** —
+- **F1 Score:** —

+*(Values to be updated after re-running final evaluation cells.)*
+The stacked ensemble achieved the highest performance and improved model generalization compared to individual CNN and transfer learning models.

-Future Improvements
+## Future Improvements
-Recall Boosting: Improve the model’s ability to identify more true defaulters, possibly by:
-Tuning the classification threshold using ROC/PR curves Using recall-oriented scoring during model training Oversampling (SMOTE): Implement synthetic minority oversampling instead of undersampling to retain all majority-class samples while addressing imbalance.
-Model Comparison: Test additional models like XGBoost, Logistic Regression, and SVMs to balance precision-recall tradeoffs.
-Cross-Validation: Incorporate stratified k-fold cross-validation for more stable metric reporting.
-Feature Engineering: Derive behavioral features from bill/payment history, such as trends or ratios, to capture latent patterns.
-Explainability: Apply SHAP or LIME to make predictions interpretable and actionable for stakeholders.
+- **Explainability:** Add Grad-CAM or LIME to visualize bone regions influencing predictions
+- **Data Expansion:** Include other bone regions (hip, spine) and larger clinical datasets
+- **Model Enhancements:** Experiment with EfficientNet, DenseNet, or Vision Transformers (ViT)
+- **Cross-Validation:** Use stratified k-fold validation for more consistent metrics
-Deployment Potential: Wrap the model into a Streamlit or Flask web app for real-time risk scoring.
+- **Deployment:** Wrap the ensemble model into a Streamlit or Flask web app for clinical use
+- **Clinical Integration:** Calibrate outputs to provide risk scores for early screening programs